mossmao/Minimizing-printing-time-and-volumetric-error-by-GPU-accelerated-adaptive-slicing/README.md

 # Minimizing-printing-time-and-volumetric-error-by-GPU-accelerated-adaptive-slicing
-Minimizing printing time and volumetric error by GPU-accelerated adaptive slicing
+This code is for the paper: "Minimizing printing time and volumetric error by GPU-accelerated adaptive slicing", Manufacturing Letter.

 ## Cuda / Visual Studio Setting